 LocationJohannesburg, South Africa

-From the architect.
+Text description provided by the architects.
 Through Iwan Baan's website we discovered the Alexandra Interpretation Centre in Johannesburg, South Africa, designed by Peter Rich Architects.

 The Interpretation Center celebrates Nelson Mandela in the township that was his first home in Johannesburg, when he moved to the city from the Eastern Cape in the 1940s.
 In the heart of Alexandra, settlement established as early as 1912 and currently one of the poorest urban areas in the country, the one room house and yard are diagonally across the street from Peter Rich's new design on Hofmeyer Street and 7th Avenue.